Alternative housing: Micro homes in Japan

 Japan's major cities are facing a housing crisis.
 They have a dense population with skyrocketing property prices.
 The rise in prices over the last few years has meant that many people are looking for small plots of land to build on.
 Some of these microhomes are as small as 182 square feet.
 Many engineers and architects are now looking to smaller homes in order to maximize the limited space.
-With Tokyo being one of the most dense cities in Japan, many considering these micro homes so they can live next to where they work.
+With Tokyo being one of the most dense cities in Japan, many consider these micro homes so they can live next to where they work.

 Low budget

 While alternative living can be quite expensive, other options for low budget alternative housing include pallet homes, camping as a lifestyle, or even living in a community such as the Habitat for Humanity Twin Creeks Village located in Everett, WA.
 Many Americans struggle each year to make ends meet, resulting in the growth of these low budget housing options.
 For instance, Detroit has a program designed for just this: Cass Community Social Services constructs tiny homes for families rebuilding their lives and credit.
 These alternative communities forge the way for families or single persons to make small monthly payments and utilities so they can own the tiny home and gain back credit.